tslateman/movies/README.txt

-This is a resubmition for the movie webpage project, so let's call this version 1.1 to note the fixes.
+This is a resubmission for the movie webpage project, so let's call this version 1.1 to note the fixes.
 No new features introduced.

 Cleaned up code and comments to conform to style guidelines.